facelessuser/coloraide/docs/src/markdown/harmonies.md

 ### Others

-If you have a particular configuration that you are after that is not covered under the defaults, you can use `harmony` to calculate your own.
-Simply use the `wheel` harmony that can generate a color wheel of any size.
-Simply use a color to seed the wheel, specify the space in which to generate the wheel.
-Optionally, provide the desired number of colors in the color wheel via the `count` argument.
-We can generate a wheel for any color (assuming the color space can properly handle the color).
+If you have a particular configuration that you are after that is not covered with the default harmonies, you can use `harmony` to calculate your own via `wheel`.
+The `wheel` harmony that can generate a color wheel of any size.
+Simply use a color to seed the wheel, specify the space in which to generate the wheel, and optionally, provide the desired number of colors in the color wheel via the `count` argument.
+With this, we can generate a wheel for any color (assuming the color space can properly handle the color).
 We can even generate an extended color wheel if so desired.
+This can allow you to select hues at any interval you need.

 ```py play wheel
 Color('ryb', [1, 0, 0]).harmony('wheel', space='ryb', count=48)